-PANTHEON - the private equity manager delivered a significant positive return of 26.37% in the year, this was below the manager's benchmark of 36.25%.
+Pantheon (Private Equity) - the manager delivered a significant positive return of 26.37% in the year, this was below the manager's benchmark of 36.25%.
 The manager has also underperformed benchmark in the medium term, however has consistently delivered double digit returns which have benefited the fund.